-Part of a Journey to the Heart of Arab Culture with Three New Films by Nacer Khemir Language: André Miquel: An Encounter with the Arabic Language Imagination: Scheherazade: Words Against Death Faith: Looking for Muhyiddin Description: My creed is Love; Wherever its caravan turns along the way, that is my belief, my faith.” — […]
+Part of a Journey to the Heart of Arab Culture with Three New Films by Nacer Khemir Language: André Miquel: An Encounter with the Arabic Language Imagination: Scheherazade: Words Against Death Faith: Looking for Muhyiddin Description: “Without fear of exaggeration, I can honestly say that this is one of those rare films which could change […]

-Description: “Road to Kurdistan allows us to travel along as a culture navigates between boundaries,forcing us to question where freedom resides—within us or among us.” — Margaret J. Krauss, Intelligent Travel This moving documentary takes the viewer on a road trip into the heart of the Kurdish soul.
-Fo’ad, a talented student musician, travels to […]
+Description: “Road to Kurdistan allows us to travel along as a culture navigates between boundaries, forcing us to question where freedom resides—within us or among us.” — Margaret J. Krauss, Intelligent Travel This moving documentary takes the viewer on a road trip into the heart of the Kurdish soul.
+Fo’ad, a talented student musician, travels […]

 Part of a Journey to the Heart of Arab Culture with Three New Films by Nacer Khemir Language: André Miquel: An Encounter with the Arabic Language Imagination: Scheherazade: Words Against Death Faith: Looking for Muhyiddin Description: “One listens to the stories and does not want them ever to end!” — Martial Knaebel The collected work […]